 Starting out simple!
 Make sure you properly lock up your valuables in order to reduce the risk of losing them, one way or another.
 If you’re planning on going on holiday, try not to take your most precious pieces of jewellery unless you absolutely have to and even then take your own personal safe where you can keep them secure.
 Many hotel rooms will have a safe, but you can never be too careful!

 While at home, it is not ever really a good idea to keep precious pieces out on display, unless you rarely allow visitors into the house and you have reasonably good security.
 You might think you are being careful with your locks but it only takes one mistake to lose it completely.
 Keep it locked away!

-Some jewellery boxes have hidden compartments where you can store small things like earrings and spare chain pieces.
+Some jewellery boxes have hidden compartments where you can store small things like earrings, evil eye pendant and spare chain pieces.
 If your jewellery box has one of these, this might be a good place to keep your most precious jewellery.
 If your jewellery box doesn’t already have a hidden compartment, making one is simple enough.
 Just buy or make a box that is slightly shallower than the bottom half of the jewellery box and place it inside the existing box.
 The gap formed by the new box is now your hidden compartment!

-Using the right Cleaning Solutions
+Using the Right Cleaning Solutions

 Keeping your jewellery safe isn’t all about keeping it secure.
 You need to know how to treat it if it ever gets stained or water damaged.
 Professional jewellers will be able to provide expert advice on the best cleaners you can use on your jewellery to ensure that it keeps its shine.
 Try not to use any harsh chemicals as these may tarnish or damage your jewellery.
 However damaged jewellery is not the end!
 A jeweller may also be able to restore your old and damaged jewellery, for a price.